FelipeFerraz98/QuickSort/README.md

 * sequential_algorithm.py: Contains the quicksort algorithm to order the lists of numbers provided in "Files" sequentially.
 * interactions.py: Contains functions to count movements and comparisons performed in the quicksort algorithm for sorting.
 * Files folder: Folder containing three .txt files containing out-of-order numbers for the quicksort algorithm to sort.
+* Requirements.txt: It is a file that contains the requirements to use in the pip installation

 ## Contribution
 Contributions are welcome!
 If you encounter an issue, have a suggestion, or want to improve the code, feel free to open an issue or submit a pull request.